Vaskivskyi/ha-asusrouter/docs/setup.md

 **Values:**
 - `interfaces` - which network interfaces should be monitored
+- `units speed` - which units to use for the network interface speed.
+Default: `Mbit/s`
+- `units traffic` - which units to use for the network traffic.
+Default: `GB`

 ![Step #5.
 Network interfaces to monitor](Fig-Setup/Step-5.png)
 ## #6.
 Rename device